ancient-cthulhu/Bulk-Enterprise-Workflow-Integration/README.md

 - Write `out/orgs.txt` - one org per line, ready to pass to `--orgs-file` or trim down for a targeted apply
 - Write `out/missing_veracode_repo.csv`, `out/missing_workflow_app.csv`, `out/manual_install_links.csv`
 - Write `out/teams_map.csv` - one row per org with a blank `teams` column, ready to fill in
-- If `--set-secrets` is also passed, checks and reports which orgs already have secrets configured
+- Check and report which orgs already have Veracode secrets configured

 #### Preparing for apply